squedgy/BetterDiscord-Datetime/README.md

 Default binding is `ctrl+o` the bound letter is modifiable.

-Supports 12 and 24 hour formats, and should support both major forms of dates.
+Supports 12 and 24 hour formats, and supports both major forms of dates.

 ![Different dates being transformed into discord's timestamp format](resources/examples.gif)